aualbert/kino/kino/lib.typ

   }
 }

+/// TODO
+///
+/// ```typst
+/// #animate(r:50%, x:3cm)
+/// ```
 #let animate(
+  /// A block identifier to start animation at.
+  /// -> int
   block: -1,
+  /// Waiting time before animation.
+  /// -> second
   hold: 0,
+  /// Duration of the animation.
+  /// -> second
   duration: 1,
+  /// Waiting time after animation.
+  /// -> second
   dwell: 0,
+  /// A transition name or custom transition.
+  /// -> transition | str
   transition: "linear",
+  /// Variables to animate to the given value.
+  /// -> ratio | length
   ..args,
 ) = context {
   if not _begin.get() {